for the year ended 30 June 2020

 Property and asset management in Hyprop’s South African operations are fully internalised.
 No property or asset management fees were paid to third parties during the year in South Africa.

-The report of the audit and risk committee is set out in the Audit and risk committee's report of the annual financial statements.
+The report of the Audit and Risk committee of the consolidated and seperate annual financial statements.

 The committee has fulfilled its responsibilities during the year, including having satisfied itself as to the independence of the external auditor and their suitability for reappointment for the ensuing year.

-KPMG Inc. was reappointed as auditor in accordance with part C of section 90 of the Companies Act of South Africa.
-The external auditor's report to the shareholders on whether the financial statements are fairly presented in accordance with the applicable financial reporting framework follows in the Independent auditor’s report.
+KPMG Inc. was reappointed as auditor in accordance with part C of section 90 of the Companies Act of South Africa at the annual general meeting held on 2 December 2019.
+The external auditor’s report to the shareholders on whether the financial statements are fairly presented in accordance with the applicable financial reporting framework follows in the independent auditor’s report.

 The financial statements are prepared on the basis of accounting policies applicable to a going concern.
 This basis takes into account that funds will be available to finance future operations and that the realisation of assets and settlement of liabilities will occur in the ordinary course of business.

-At 30 June 2019 the company's current liabilities exceeded its current assets by R293 million.
-The increase in current liabilities is due to long-term loans maturing in less than one year.
-The company proposes to settle these short-term borrowings from existing cash balances and existing and new bank facilities.
+At 30 June 2020 the Group’s current liabilities exceeded its current assets by R2 128 million.
+The increase in current liabilities is due to loans maturing in less than one year and the dividend declared to shareholders for the six months ended 31 December 2019 (the interim dividend) in February 2020.

 Hyprop uses dividend per share as the relevant measure of its financial results for trading statement purposes.